Alluxio/alluxio/docs/en/compute/Presto-Iceberg.md

 $ ${PRESTO_HOME}/bin/launcher restart
 ```

-Also note that the same client jar file needs to be copied to Hive's `lib` directory.
+Also note that the same client jar file needs to be on Hive's classpath.
-In case you haven't done so, please refer to the
+If not, please refer to the [section]({{ '/en/compute/Hive.html' | relativize_url }}#basic-setup)
-[section]({{ '/en/compute/Hive.html' | relativize_url }}#basic-setup) on setting up Hive to
-work with Alluxio.
+on setting up Hive to work with Alluxio.

 ## Configure Presto to use the Iceberg connector